-Composite Character: The Shredder actually being the Utrom Ch'rell in some ways makes him this series' answer to Krang and well as Oroku Saki.
-While Word Of God says they tried to keep that similarity to a minimum throughout the shows run, Turtles Forever takes the idea and runs with it when they merge Dimension X technology with Utrom technology, giving him a Molecular amplification Exosuit that can grow to skyscraper size and transform into various weapons.
+Composite Character: The Shredder actually being the Utrom Ch'rell in some ways makes him this series' answer to Krang, as well as Oroku Saki.
+While Word of God says they tried to keep that similarity to a minimum throughout the show's run, Turtles Forever takes the idea and runs with it when they merge Dimension X technology with Utrom technology, giving him a Molecular amplification Exosuit that can grow to skyscraper size and transform into various weapons.

 Continuity Nod: "Adventures in Turtle Sitting" features April's basement apartment, which hadn't been seen or referenced since "The King," three seasons earlier.
 It even had the appropriate pieces of furniture in it, like Kirby's drawing desk.

-Conveniently Cellmates: The four turtles get a cell together when they get captured by the triceratons.
-When Raphael wins a fight under the dinner, he is however in another cell alone, so the others have to free him when they escape.
+Conveniently Cellmates: The Turtles get a cell together when they are captured by the Triceratons.
+When Raphael gets in a fight in the mess hall, however, he is moved to another cell alone, so the others have to free him when they escape.